 People put out the fires that get created in our national forests.

 We will always need people to help us put out our nations fires.

-The forest service is there to provide our national treasures and protect them in times of need.
+The American forest service is there to provide our national treasures.
+Moreover and protect them in times of need.

 By Bruce Boyers

 For me, trees have always been a source of rare and exquisite beauty.
-I spent the first six years of my childhood in the mountain community of Idyllwild, California—and some of the towering, gnarled, sweet-smelling pines that surrounded my youth had such forceful personalities that I all but named them.
+I spent the first six years of my childhood in the mountain community of Idyllwild, California.
+Also, some of the towering, gnarled, sweet-smelling pines that surrounded my youth.
+For it had such forceful personalities that I all but named them.
 I certainly never forgot them; when returning as an adult, it was almost instinctual to seek them out and say hello, and to practically cry if I found one had been cut down.

 When I grew older, I of course discovered that it wasn’t just aesthetic value trees bring to us, but much more.
 Forests greatly assist in purifying water.
 They are a prime source of the very oxygen that we breathe—and an absorbing agent for excess carbon dioxide in our atmosphere.
 They stabilize soil and provide habitats for endless species of plant and animal life.